Timinator2000/Algorithm_X/03 - AlgorithmXSolver/03 - finding solutions.md

 #
 # Everything above this point could easily be put into a package and reused on any exact cover problem.
 #
-# Below here is the only code specific to the { some puzzle name } puzzle.
+# Below here is the only code specific to the ( some puzzle name ) puzzle.
 #
 #------------------------------------------------------------------------------------------------------

+}

 class MrsKnuthPartISolver(AlgorithmXSolver):